-The Acting Commonwealth’s Attorney for the City of Lynchburg is Michael R. Doucette.
-The primary responsibilities of Mr. Doucette and his staff are to deal strictly with the enforcement of the laws of Virginia, prosecuting all felony violations and misdemeanor offenses as appropriate.
+The Acting Commonwealth’s Attorney for the City of Lynchburg is Bethany A. S. Harrison.
+The primary responsibilities of Mrs. Harrison and her staff are to deal strictly with the enforcement of the laws of Virginia, prosecuting all felony violations and misdemeanor offenses as appropriate.

 The City of Lynchburg is in central Virginia, located in the foothills of the Blue Ridge Mountains and bordered by the James River.
 The population of Lynchburg is approximately 65,000, with the metropolitan statistical area surrounding the City boasting some 281,000 people.

 A felony is a major crime that may be punished with a minimum of one year in jail or prison.
 A misdemeanor is a less serious crime that is punishable by confinement in the city jail for a maximum of one year, a fine of not more than $2,500, or both.
 Felony cases may require multiple court appearances whereas misdemeanor cases generally require a single appearance in court.
 For more information on the criminal court process, click here.

 Witnesses are not limited to “eyewitnesses.”
 Witnesses may be called because they actually saw or heard a crime occur, but they also may know something about a piece of evidence, or may possess information that contradicts another witness’ testimony.
 You may not think that what you know about the case is significant; however, small pieces of information are often required to determine what really happened.
 If you want to know why you are testifying in a particular case, ask the prosecutor or your victim/witness assistant; there is probably a good reason.